Azure/autorest.csharp/test/TestProjects/AmbiguousMethods-LowLevel/readme.md

 ## Structure

 - The two clients under the root folder simulate existing HLC clients by providing "GA'ed" convenience APIs we don't want to change
-- The two clients under `Generated` folder are the LLC codes.
+- The two clients under `Generated` folder are the protocol clients

 ### AutoRest Configuration